 The selected artists will research and develop their work at WXYZ Studios, where studio space is offered in-kind.
 A strong focus of LGI’s support is directed towards interrogating the process of conceiving, making and rehearsing to develop bold, new ideas that challenge existing notions of dance as well as refine the artists’ own choreographic practices.

 Artists are creatively supported by LGI and The SUBSTATION through discussions with Lucy Guerin, LGI’s Resident Director, Alisdair Macindoe, and the Director of The SUBSTATION, Brad Spolding.

 Discover every Piece for Small Spaces program by scrolling to the dedicated section of our Works page.

 Established in 2005, Pieces for Small Spaces has supported the work of emerging and independent choreographers annually.
 Learn more about the history and background of Pieces for Small Spaceshere

-With thanks to support from the Angior Family Foundation
+With thanks to the support of PIECES from the Angior Family Foundation and City of Melbourne

 Lead image: Technique/Footwork (2017) by Mariaa Randall.
 Credit: Gregory Lorenzutti

 Hotbed is LGI’s workshop program for professional dancers and dance-makers.